 Lecturer in Anatomy

 Victoria studied a BSc (Hons) in Anatomical and Physiological Sciences at the University of Dundee, focusing her dissertation research on the Sonic the Hedgehog gene and its influence on the embryological development of the human forebrain.
 Along with an interest in human anatomy, Victoria is passionate about art and how it can be used to communicate medical and anatomical information.
-After graduating in 2012 Victoria undertook an MSc in Medical Art, where she combined her interest in anatomy with art, through which Victoria gained skills that allowed her to set up as a freelance Medical Illustrator to create anatomically accurate and informative illustrations of the human body for educational use.
-In 2014, Victoria was made a Professional member of the Institute of Medical Illustrators (IMI) and is a Registered Medical Illustrator with the Academy for Healthcare Science.
+After graduating in 2012 Victoria undertook an MSc in Medical Art, where she combined her interest in anatomy with art, through which Victoria gained skills that allowed her to set up as a freelance Medical Illustrator to create anatomically correct and informative illustrations of the human body for educational use.
+In 2014, Victoria was made a Professional member of the Institute of Medical illustrators and is a Registered Medical Illustrator with the Academy for Healthcare Science, UK.